France–Mali relations: Counter-terrorism

 The Friedrich Ebert Foundation conducted the "Mali-Meter" survey in Mali to assess the level of contentment among the populace with Operation Barkhane.
 The results indicated that fewer than fifty percent of the individuals surveyed were content with French military presence in the country.
 According to Tobie, these results are best explained by the geographical differences within the Malian population; "People in contact with the forces of Barkhane in the North of the country approve of it much more because they see changes in their daily lives.
 Conversely, people interviewed in Southern Mali, who are generally higher educated but also further away from the conflict zone, are much more critical of the French presence."

 In recent years, Mali has witnessed widespread protests against France due to the perceived inadequacies of Operation Barkhane.
 The protests have been triggered by a series of factors, including allegations of civilian casualties and human rights violations by French troops, as well as the failure of the operation to bring about sustained peace and stability in the country.

 One of the most significant anti-France protests occurred in 2022, when thousands of Malians took to the streets to express their anger and frustration with Operation Barkhane.
 The protests were sparked by the killing of several civilians in the village of Bounti, which was carried out by French fighter-jets.
 Though France insists that all the victims were armed jihadists, an investigation by MINUSMA revealed in March 2021 that, “the group affected by the strike was overwhelmingly composed of civilians who are persons protected against attacks under international law.”
 The incident fueled long-standing grievances against the French military presence in Mali and the perceived lack of accountability for the actions of French operations.

-Many critics have noted France's inability to comprise on its military operations as a source of alienation and anger within the Malian population.
+Many critics have noted France's inability to compromise on its military operations as a source of alienation and anger within the Malian population.
 This is compounded by the fact that the security situation has not improved since Operation Barkhane; jihadism has grown, as has the rise of communal militias that challenge the authority of local governments.